neuropoly/totalspineseg/README.md

 ![Figure 1](https://github.com/user-attachments/assets/9017fb8e-bed5-413f-a80f-b123a97f5735)

 **Figure 1**: Illustration of the hybrid method for automatic segmentation of spinal structures.
-(A) Input MRI image (B) The Step 1 model prediction.
+(A) Input MRI image.
+(B) Step 1 model prediction.
 (C) Odd IVDs extraction from the Step1 prediction.
-(D) The Step 2 model prediction.
+(D) Step 2 model prediction.
 (E) Final segmentation with individual labels for each vertebra and IVD.

 ## Datasets